Case Study

 Designing for Real Conversations, Not Documentation

-This experience was designed around how sales and support teams think, speak, and respond in live customer conversations, not how knowledge is traditionally documented.
+The experience was designed around how sales and support teams think, speak, and respond in live customer conversations, not how knowledge is traditionally documented.

 Customer Archetypes as the Primary Entry Point

-Each archetype encapsulates:
+Each archetype captured:

-• What customers typically say
+• What customers typically said

-• What they are worried about
+• What they were worried about

-• What information actually moves them forward
+• What information moved them forward

-Faster onboarding, fewer stalled calls, and more consistent messaging across the organization.
+Impact: Faster onboarding, fewer stalled calls, and more consistent messaging across the organization.

 Customer archetypes were elevated to the primary navigation, allowing teams to quickly anchor conversations around real client mindsets rather than searching static documentation.
 This structure helped sales and support respond with clarity and confidence in live interactions.